Skip to main content

 If you have any questions as you complete the application, please email unoscottscholars@unomaha.edu.

-Upon receipt of all application materials, eligible applicants will be invited to attend a Scott Scholars Applicant Day and interview with the Scott Scholars Admissions Committee in January 2023.
+Upon receipt of all application materials, eligible applicants will be invited to next steps like Scott Scholars Applicant Day and an in-person interview with the Scott Scholars Admissions Committee.

 Contact Us